 Why does this happen?

-Any time a new package appears in Metrc – regardless of whether it was received from a vendor, or a package you created yourself – Green Bits will automatically import it and list it as a new manifest in your Accepted (Unassigned) view under Incoming Inventory.
+Any time a new package appears in Metrc – regardless of whether it was received from a vendor, or a package you created yourself – Green Bits automatically imports it and lists it as a new manifest in your Accepted (Unassigned) view.
 If you created the package(s) yourself, this manifest will list your retail license as the Vendor.

-Once this manifest is imported by Green Bits, it will remain in Accepted (Unassigned) until you assign each and every package to a Product in Green Bits, even if a package has been transferred or otherwise updated in Metrc.
+Manifests will stay in Accepted (Unassigned) until you assign each and every package to a Product in Green Bits, even if a package has been transferred or otherwise updated in Metrc.

 What to do with these manifests

-- Assign each package to a Product in Green Bits, just as you would with actual incoming inventory.
+- Assign each package to a Product.
 This can be any Product, though for this purpose you may want to create a "dummy" product named "Transferred out", "Returned", or anything else that helps you keep these packages separate from active inventory.

 - If the package has been transferred out or finished, Green Bits will automatically update the package to reflect zero quantity, and tag it as "Transferred out".
-Note, however, that this may take up to 24 hours to be reflected in Green Bits.
+Note, however, that this may take up to 24 hours.

 - Because of this potential 24-hour lag time, set the product and/or package to Not For Sale or Archived status to prevent accidental sales in the meantime.